wkaisertexas/HoosOnTask/docs/phase-2.md

 In our project, we chose to devise a way to make group work easier to navigate and monitor between students and the professor.
 This assignment pushed us to gather information and data from a multitude of sources in order to give a full analysis of our project idea and the process of creating this interface.

 In the scope of this assignment, we decided it was best to conduct interviews of both students and professors, since we have two categories of users that would use our app.
 We conducted several interviews and condensed them into the most important and informative points in order to use these conversations as ways to lay out the information we would need to include into our project.
 We decided to select individuals who have participated in group projects and professors who have assigned group projects within their class.
 We asked for their current practices in organizing these projects, and any pros and cons that were associated with them.
-We also asked about any digitalized formed of group organization that they used, whether it be groupme, imessage, discord, etc.  After conducting these interviews we came to the realization that several of these digital interfaces were either ineffective or poorly organized, which is how we furthered our planning process for Hoos OnTask.
+We also asked about any digitalized formed of group organization that they used, whether it be groupMe, iMessage, discord, etc.  After conducting these interviews we came to the realization that several of these digital interfaces were either ineffective or poorly organized, which is how we furthered our planning process for Hoos OnTask.

-After this we developed our WAAD diagram.
+After this we developed our Work Activity Affinity Diagram (WAAD).
 The way we conducted this was similar to the in class activity, where we read through the interviews and wrote observations on different aspects of their statements.
 After this, we created sticky notes similar of these observations and organized them into clusters were the ideas were similar to each other.
 We then grouped these observations into various categories relating to our project.
 Specifically, our initial groups were Group Communication, Group Formation, Perception of Group Work, Group Work Setup and Instructor Invention.
 For these groups, we included sub groups where each individual observation best matched.
-These sub groups were Meeting Scheduling Issues, Group Messaging Habits, Task Delegation, Communication Issues, Current Formation Practices, Group Formation Issues, Professors Value Group Work, Students DO NOT Value Group Work, Information Presentation & Consolidation, Group Size, Accountability and Instructor Monitoring Assistance.
+These sub groups were Meeting Scheduling Issues, Group Messaging Habits, Task Delegation, Communication Issues, Current Formation Practices, Group Formation Issues, Professors Value Group Work, Students **DO NOT** Value Group Work, Information Presentation & Consolidation, Group Size, Accountability and Instructor Monitoring Assistance.
 These groups allowed us to recognize the general grievances that current users have with the the current group work practices.

 As for work roles, we realized that the two main categories were the students and the professors.
 Each of these user categories had different interactions with the software, but they would similar interactions with external software.
-For example, both the students and the professor would be using data from google drive, google docs, etc.  Also, communications would be done through the app, but also could be exported collab and canvas.
+For example, both the students and the professor would be using data from google drive, google docs, etc.  Also, communications would be done through the app, but also could be exported Collab and  Canvas.

 This data was crucial in our project because it showed us what additional aspects we needed to include, as well as gave us a good model for constructing our flow model.
 Our model shows different interactions throughout our app that link the student to the professor.
 We felt that this was excellent in depicting how our app works almost as a check and balance system, where the professor monitors the overall group work, but the students also monitor each other.
 This way, it allows the professor to not be overwhelmed with group accountability, but also giving them the ability to jump in and provide input when needed.